 This feedback, coupled with our analysis and advice, highlight key insights for our clients:

 Trends in payment for research/advisory vs. trading services

 Individual brokers positions on wallet share and qualitative performance across sales, research, corporate access, “high touch”

 Positioning of individual brokers on electronic and portfolio trading for cash equities, options/volatility & delta one businesses, and convertibles

-Our independent 3rd-party analyses form the basis for senior sell-side management to benchmark their client businesses, identify revenue opportunities, assess service quality, and optimize allocation of resources.
+Our independent third-party analyses form the basis for senior sell-side management to benchmark their client businesses, identify revenue opportunities, assess service quality, and optimize allocation of resources.

 In every industry, data analysis is becoming a key competitive differentiator.
 Online retailers track users and clicks, shipping companies optimize logistics and in finance, just about every piece of information has a data value assigned to it.

 Competition among order and execution management systems providers has always been fierce.
 In 2018, the buy side spent $1.4 billion on OMS and EMS, and nevertheless, competition is about to get even tougher.